jkuharev/ISOQuant/README.md

 # Dependencies
 I prepackaged all external libraries as JAR files in the subfolder "lib".
-The only additional external dependencie is https://github.com/jkuharev/PLGSDataAccess.
+The only additional external dependency is https://github.com/jkuharev/PLGSDataAccess.

 # How to compile
 ISOQuant and PLGSAccess are are Eclipse projects.